JulioJPinto/RC-Projects/Summaries/Chapter4-NetworkLayer.md

 - first set has TTL = 1, etc.
 - unlikely port number

 When the n set of datagrams arrives to n router, the router discards the datagrams and sends to source ICMP messages (type 11, code 0).
-ICMP messages includes name of router & IP address
+ICMP messages includes name of router & IP address.\
 When the ICMP messages arrive to the src records RTTs

 __Stopping Criteria:__
 UDP segment eventually arrives at dest host.
 The dest returns ICMP "port unreachable" message (type 3, code 3).
 The src stops

 #### IP datagram format
-How muuch overhead?
+How much overhead?
 - 20 bytes of TCP
 - 20 bytes of IP
 $0 bytes + app layer overhead